vanjilco/challenge2/README.md

 > First step is to create the contract in this case Hello_swtr.sol
 > second is to deploy on the different testnets. ie: Swisstronik testnet and Mumbai Testnet
-> run the subsequent commands as given in the steps below
+> Third run the subsequent commands as given in the steps below

 ## Addresses of Deployed Contracts
 The contract Hello_swtr was deployed on both Mumbai Testnet and Swisstronik Testnet and the addresses are: